A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 Looking for a bed?
 Surprise surprise – there probably isn’t any.

-While you’ll be enjoying your gourmet dinner, your attendant will put up the futon mattresses on the floor with warm and soft down duvets.
+While you’re enjoying your gourmet dinner, your attendant will put up the futon mattresses on the floor with warm and soft down duvets.
 They are super comfortable and make for a good night’s sleep.

 Another surprising thing that you might find in a ryokan is a Japanese high-tech toilet!